 After graduating at Edinburgh University, she worked with the colonial service in Ghana where she faced backbreaking gender and racial discrimination in her medical career.

 Yewande Savage was a brilliant and exceptional student but still, she was paid a meagre wage and also lived in the servants’ quarters.
 She later worked as a teacher and medical officer with Andrew Fraser, headmaster of Achimota College, in 1931.

 After sometime, she returned to the Colonial Office medical service and with the help of Andrew Fraser, her wage and job benefits were pushed to an equilibrium with other white staffs.

-Agnes Yewande Savage later retired in 1947 and lived the rest of her life in Hertfordshire, England, looking after her brother’s son and daughter.
-She died in 1964.
+She later retired in 1947 and lived the rest of her life in Hertfordshire, England, looking after her brother’s son and daughter.
+Agnes Yewande Savage, the first female Nigerian doctor, died in 1964.

 - Mitchell, Henry; November 2016; “Dr Agnes Yewande Savage – West Africa’s First Woman Doctor (1906-1964)”.
 Centre of African Studies

 - The first female doctor in Nigeria – SeSe